microsoft/react-native-windows-samples/docs/native-modules-csharp-codegen.md

 >**This documentation and the underlying platform code is a work in progress.**

 In previous versions of React Native for Windows, code generation for C# modules was performed using reflection.
-In 0.63 we improved this by adding a compile time code generation.
+Since 0.63 we improved this by adding a compile time code generation.

 There are several benefits to this approach:
 * The cost of analyzing and reflecting over your code doesn't have to happen at each application startup, it only happens once at build time.